JakeC007/JakeC007.github.io/_posts/2022-01-16-phd-pointers.md

   - Good Presentation
     - Watch: [How To Speak by Patrick Winston](https://youtu.be/Unzc731iCUY)

-In addition to all of that, I also high recommend: [How To Be A Successful PhD Student](https://people.cs.umass.edu/~wallach/how_to_be_a_successful_phd_student.pdf) by Mark Dredze and Hanna M. Wallach
+In addition to all of that, I also highly recommend: [How To Be A Successful PhD Student](https://people.cs.umass.edu/~wallach/how_to_be_a_successful_phd_student.pdf) by Mark Dredze and Hanna M. Wallach